-The ultimate stuffed sweet potato recipe
+The ultimate chicken stuffed sweet potato recipe

 If you love chicken parmesan, you also have to check out these delicious chicken parm spaghetti squash boats and these stuffed chicken parmesan burgers.